The ‘solopreneur’ at the intersection of technology and the law

 Risk and opportunity

-AI technologies are not without risk, particularly as many now view them as an alternative to other, less speedy, forms of research, raising questions about accuracy and inherent bias.
-But, as explained by Iriwin, that is why we have the AI Act and the forthcoming AI Liability Directive, to manage the risk involved in procuring or deploying AI based technologies.
+AI technologies are not without risk, particularly as many now view them as an alternative to other, less speedy forms of research, raising questions about accuracy and inherent bias.
+But, as explained by Irwin, that is why we have the EU AI Act and the forthcoming AI Liability Directive, to manage the risk involved in procuring or deploying AI-based technologies.

 “Many businesses were quick to jump to some kind of AI feature or product to keep up with the market and their competitors, without really considering if they needed to, or thinking about the possible downsides around security and not having the right technical and organisational measures in place, so there was a lot of legal scrambling to get control of that from a risk perspective.”